-- Attendance Allowance: You may be able to claim this benefit if you have an illness or medical condition.
+Attendance Allowance: You might be able to claim this benefit if you have an illness or medical condition.
 It’s tax free and is not means-tested and it’s another benefit that many older people don’t claim.
 Read more on the GOV.UK website.

 Effect of retiring on benefits you’re already claiming

-There are a number of benefits that you won’t be able to claim if you’ve reached state pension age (which may not be the same date that you retire).
-They include:
+There are a number of benefits that you won’t be able to claim if you’ve reached state pension age (which might not be the same date that you retire).

 - Jobseeker’s Allowance